ModdingX/LibX/README.md

 **Javadoc can be found here: https://git.io/libx**

-### The `future` branch
+### LibX 2

-The `future` branch is used to create breaking changes that are not urgent and will be done in the next major minecraft release.
+LibX 2 will be the version of LibX for 1.17.
+This branch is used to implement breaking changes on top of LibX 1 in minecraft 1.16 to make porting faster.